AndyAyersMS/coreclr/Documentation/design-docs/GuardedDevirtualization.md

 particular method can we test for them all somehow?
 - or should we test the method after the method lookup (possibly worse tradeoff because of the chunked method table arrangement, also tricky as a method can have multiple addresses over time.
+Since many types can share a chunk this might allow devirtualization over a wider set of classes (good) but we'd lose knowledge of exact types (bad).
+Not clear how these tradeoffs play out.
 - interaction of guarded devirt with VSD?
 For interface calls we are sort of inlining the first level of the VSD into the jitted code.
 - revocation or reworking of the guard if the jit's prediction turns out to bad?